Prebiotic Power of Mushrooms

 These bacteria ferment prebiotic fibers, breaking them down into short-chain fatty acids (SCFAs) such as acetate, propionate, and butyrate.
 SCFAs are essential for maintaining the health of the colon cells and have numerous beneficial effects on gut function and overall health.

-Recent research has observed how glucose, galactose, mannose, and fucose found in mushroom polysaccharides can improve the composition of gut microbiota.
+Recent research has revealed how glucose, galactose, mannose, and fucose found in mushroom polysaccharides can improve the composition of gut microbiota.
 (1)

 Additionally, the fermentation process produces gases and byproducts that create an acidic environment in the colon, hindering the growth of harmful bacteria.